sedonaprice/mosdef_dv/README.md

 have a nice bundle of most of the extra packages you need.
 There are academic licences for both of these.*

+Easy way to install the dependencies (using Homebrew, alternates also exist for MacPorts and Fink):
+- brew install pyqt
+- brew install GEOS
+- pip install pyregion
+- pip install Shapley